oldoc63/learningHTML/README.md

 # learningHTML
-Learning HTML with Codecademy and Books
+Learning HTML with Codecademy and GitHub
-Codecademy is very interactive but the content is not enough